COLONIA del SACRAMENTO: Easy Day Trip from Buenos Aires

 Where to stay in Colonia del Sacramento

-As in most cities, staying closer to the center will bring an increase in prices.
-Colonia is no different.
-The action is in the center: The restaurants, cafes, bars, bike rentals, river views, market, etc. That said, Colonia is not big.
+That said, Colonia is not big.
 If you decide to stay outside of the center, you’ll have the chance to see the two sides of Colonia: The tourist center, and the local neighborhoods.
 I chose to stay outside of the city center for the lower price.
 However, I did not feel inconvenienced.
-It was a 12 minute walk to the ferry terminal, and a 15 minute walk to the center.
-No, I couldn’t pop down for a quick coffee at a cute cafe in the mornings, but I did get extra steps each day.

-This Mini Casa en Barrio Historico is a great opportunity to stay in one of the old homes right in the center.
+• This Mini Casa en Barrio Historico is a great opportunity to stay in one of the old homes right in the center.

-Hotel La Mision is a cute hotel in a historic building, and includes breakfast.
+• Hotel La Mision is a cute hotel in a historic building and includes breakfast.

-Top Activities in Colonia del Sacramento
+What to See in Colonia del Sacramento

 Walk around

 Colonia del Sacramento is incredibly beautiful.
-Take a few hours just to stroll around town to get the lay of the land.
+Take a few hours to stroll around town to get the lay of the land.
 You’ll find stunning flowers climbing up old brick walls, and crumbling yet charming old buildings.
 Not to mention there are so many photo opportunities around.

 Portón del Campo